Guila767/EspWheel/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

-I don't own the rights of this software.
-The Distribution is allowed in the license Source code found on may of 2017 at http://www.aiwave.fr/wc_updates/
+# I don't own the rights of this software.
+The Distribution is allowed in the license.

+Source code found on may of 2017 at http://www.aiwave.fr/wc_updates/